-What are Linear Springs?
+What Are Linear Springs?

 Linear springs are the ones that people are the most familiar with, as they have a uniform diameter and even spacing between their coils.
 The term linear relates to the spring rate.
-Linear rate (or constant rate) springs are based on Hooke’s Law which states that these designs have a linear (or constant) relationship between load and deflection.
+Linear rate (or constant rate) springs are based on Hooke’s Law, which states that these designs have a linear (or constant) relationship between load and deflection.

-What Are Progressive Springs?
+What Are Variable Springs?

-A compression spring manufacturer can provide a spring with superior adaptability.
+compression spring manufacturer can provide a spring with superior adaptability.
 Still, it does come with the disadvantage that you will need a longer spring to have the same deflection as a linear rate spring.

 Progressive rates are popular for vehicle suspensions as they will stiffen quickly.
 For example, the adaptable nature of the rate lets these suspension springs readily absorb the varying amounts of force from an uneven road.
 The varied applications progressive springs are needed for have created two subcategories of progressive rates.